 Understanding the risks and benefits of co-living housing models for older people.

-The overall aim of this project is to determine to what extent co-living can be used to create more decent and affordable homes for vulnerable older people, with the intention that it leads to:
+The overall aim of this project was to determine to what extent co-living could be used to create more decent and affordable homes for vulnerable older people.
+Its intention was to ensure:

-- Co-living schemes for older people being of a good quality
+- Co-living schemes for older people were of a good quality

-- Older people, who chose to live in these schemes, being well-informed about their choice
+- Older people, who chose to live in these schemes, were well-informed about their choice

-- The financial security and welfare of older people living in these schemes being supported through appropriate government policy, legislation and practice.
+- The financial security and welfare of older people living in these schemes was supported through appropriate government policy, legislation and practice.